Honest comparisons with the tools trainers, educators, and L&D teams ask us about most — written by someone who has used them all.

 Build branching stories or self-paced e-learning courses.
 Powerful for individual learners but not designed for live group interaction or facilitated delivery.
 DiBL bridges the gap between narrative branching and group facilitation.

-These are solid products in their own right, but the overlap with DiBL is small enough that a side-by-side comparison wouldn't be very useful.
+These are solid products in their own right, but the overlap with DiBL is small enough that a side-by-side comparison wouldn't add much.
 They are listed here so you know we looked at them.
-How DiBL stacks up

 DiBL vs Mentimeter & Slido